FindArticles FindArticles

 Anthropic Lands $13B Series F, Valued at $183B

-Anthropic has secured a $13 billion Series F round at a $183 billion post-money valuation, a raise that cements the AI lab among the most valuable private companies in the sector.
-The company says the capital will accelerate enterprise expansion, deepen safety research, and support growth in new international markets.
+Anthropic has raised a $13 billion Series F round at a $183 billion post-money valuation, a monster round that now values the AI lab among the most valuable private companies in its category.
+The company says the funds will allow for more rapid enterprise expansion, further safety research and new international markets growth.

 Table of Contents